Garlarley/my-samples/README.md

 All the works in my samples are random extractions from a complete full source code.
 No namespaces, and no library usages are included.

 # AI
 It contains my approach to a bot (AI) system that uses goal oriented action planning (GOAP).
-It simulates very human like behavior and is available in the shipped mobile title Legends of Catopia.
+It is part of a bigger system that I've written to simulate human like behavior (bots and taking over disconnecting players) and is available in the shipped mobile title Legends of Catopia.
 # Abilities
 My extendible implementation for an Ability System in a shipped MOBA game.
-This is a very small overview of the actual structure.
+This is a very small portion of the full structure.
 # Azure Functions
 Some code samples I wrote for our Azure backend (Azure Functions).
-Functions are triggered via PlayFab.
+This is a random selection from a full azure function setup comprised of 82 functions to manage a title in soft-launch with 100,000 players.
 # Gameplay Mechanics
 Smaller files that serve specific game features.
 There's honestly not a specific reason I throw files in this folder other than they're smallish, feel mostly gameplay related, and I feel like it.
 # Audio